Deploying Jobs

 Two ways to get your code onto a remote VM.

 Use the decorator for fast Python iteration on code you'll change often — no image rebuild between runs.
-Use build + submit for non-Python workloads or hermetic CI-built images.
+Use a prebuilt image + submit for non-Python workloads or hermetic CI-built images.

 Function Decorator (Python SDK)